maticahacic/transcript_to_ebook/README.md

 # Instalation

 Make sure you have Python 3 installed and working.

 Get the repository:
 ```
 git clone https://github.com/maticahacic/transcript_to_ebook.git
 ```
 Install prerequisites using pip, preferably in a new environment:
 ```
 pip install -r requirements.txt
 ```
-    Run the transcripts_to_ebook.py file to start the application.

 # Usage
 ![A demonstration of usage](resources/demo_usage.gif)